AmaduKamara/AmaduKamara/README.md

 ### I'm Amadu Kamara (Amkam)

 🔭 I’m currently working on my website.
-It's hosted on vercel on this [link](https://amkam-dev.vercel.app/) until I get my domain and complete it.
+It's hosted on vercel on this [link](https://amkam-dev.vercel.app/) for now.
+You're welcome to visit me👍
 - 👨‍💻 I'm a Web designer, developer, and UI designer.
 - 🌱 I’m currently studying Fullstack development at Microverse remote software development school.
 - 🌲 I constantly learn every day to reach the top of my potentials.